 It’s that time of year.
 Plans for 2017 are coming due at most B2B companies.
 If you’re like me, you want to compare notes with your industry peers on spending and impact.
 To help you benchmark your plans and spending, I’ve assembled my top list of current, credible and high quality research sources for B2B marketers.

 1. The CMO Survey, Christine Moorman, Duke University, August 2016

-One of the most respected sources of CMO insights, Christine Moorman’s study delivers insights into spending, hiring, and challenges.
-She uncovers business growth strategies, marketing spend trends, hiring trends, and major marketing tactic investments.
+One of the most respected sources of CMO insights, Christine Moorman’s study delivers insights into business growth strategies, marketing spend, hiring trends and investments in new areas of marketing.
 Did I mention that it specifically tracks B2B separate from B2C.
 Finally, a strategic marketing research study that works for us.

 2. State of B2B Marketing 2016, Regalix